-This Thai Vegetable Salad is a really fun Asian twist on a traditional coleslaw; loaded with flavour and colours it adds a little spice to any summer BBQ.
+A crispy, crunchy, sweet, and salty Thai-inspired salad with peanut dressing!
+This veggie salad with peanut dressing is a really fun Asian twist on a traditional coleslaw; loaded with flavor and colors it adds a little spice to any summer BBQ.

-The dressing in this recipe is made with peanut butter, but it can easily be swapped for cashew or almond butter while still ensuring an incredible flavour.
+Although this Thai salad calls for a peanut dressing, it can easily be swapped for cashew or almond butter while still ensuring an incredible flavour.

 - 3 cups red cabbage, shredded